cmu-sei/juneberry/docs/getting_started.md

 GETTING STARTED
 ==========

-This document describes the actions to take in order to get started with using Juneberry.
-After performing some preparation steps on your filesystem, there are two possible courses of actions described here.
-The recommended approach, described first, involves making use of a Juneberry Docker container.
+This document describes how to get started with using Juneberry.
+Two methods for installing Juneberry are covered, as well as some steps to test your installation.
+The recommended installation method, described first, relies on a Juneberry Docker container.
 The second approach describes how to install Juneberry in a virtual Python environment.
-The latter approach has not been tested on a variety of platforms, and therefore the Docker container method is preferred.
+The latter approach has not been tested on a variety of platforms, so the Docker containers are the preferred choice.
+Both installation methods are tested using the same steps.

 # Preparation Steps